REI Co-op Swiftland 5 Review

 Comfort

 Most hydration packs offer an adjustment across the chest and one on each side of the ribcage.
-In addition to these standards, the Swiftland 5 has two elastic cinch straps that pull straight down over each collar bone.
-These straps are dual-purpose, securing the pack's contents to prevent any bounce and tightening the external storage pouch.
+While the previous iteration of the Swiftland 5 had two elastic cinch straps to adjust the fit at the shoulders over the collarbone, the most recent update to the vest relies on sternum straps and lower torso straps alone to secure the pack's contents and prevent any bounce.

 Vertical rails along the trim of each shoulder strap enable the sternum buckles to move up and down.
 We could handily tweak the fit of the pack mid-stride as we drank water and decreased the volume and weight of the bladder.
 All tightening straps on this pack are intuitive and don't require you to crane your elbow or neck.
 The elastic cords over the shoulder pull straight down, and the straps along the flank pull towards the front, both natural movements.